-Family and friends who contact the national online support service will be invited to take part.
-Participants will complete a short survey and information regarding demographics, help-seeking information and the impacts of gambling will be gathered from participants.
+Family and friends who contact the national online support service were invited to take part.
+Participants completed a short survey and information regarding demographics, help-seeking information and the impacts of gambling was gathered from participants.

-The project will look at support needs and will have a particular focus on examining the usefulness of chat, email and forum support options provided by the online service.
+The project looked at support needs and had a particular focus on examining the usefulness of chat, email and forum support options provided by the online service.
 The project is expected to provide valuable information about how people use different e-therapy tools and their effectiveness.

 If you would like to be informed of the findings of this study when it becomes available, please subscribe to our AGRC Newsletter (link is external).